To home page

 Coventry 3 – ‘inhabitants drunk’ In 1648 George Fox arrived in Coventry and was so disgusted by founding all the inhabitants drunk that he continued ont 'Dun Cow' (See Dunchurch).

-Coventry 4 – Meeting house No 1 – The site of the present meeting house was bought as a burial ground in 1668 just outside the city walls beyond Hill Street gate and on it was a small building.
-This was used for about four years until the Vicar lane Meeting house was built.
+Coventry 4 – Meeting house No 1 – The site of the present meeting house was bought as a burial ground in 1668 just outside the city walls beyond Hill Street gate and on it was a small building (a barn).
+This was used for about four years until the Vicars Lane Meeting house was built.

-Coventry 5 - Meeting House No 2 - The main 'old' meeting house in Vicar Lane.
+Coventry 5 - Meeting House No 2 - The main 'old' meeting house in Vicars Lane.
 Adjacent to it was another building where Bridget Soothern had a school.
-Her work continues as Soothern and Craner Educational Foundation www.soothernandcraner.org.uk The meeting house was sold in following the building of the new one in Holyhead Road.
-Vicar lane has been demolished and its site is under the precinct near the centre and was located just beyond the central cross of the precinct looking towards Broadgate on the right.
+Her work continues as Soothern and Craner Educational Foundation www.soothernandcraner.org.uk The meeting house was sold following the building of the new one in Holyhead Road.
+Vicara Lane has been demolished and its site is under the precinct near the centre and was located just beyond the central cross of the precinct looking towards Broadgate on the right.

 Coventry 7– Meeting house No 4 - Current Meeting House, this was built in 1953 on the burial ground bought in 1668 just outside the city boundary.
 The position of Hill Street gate is a few yards down the road.
 It was originally built with a flat roof at the insistence of the city council as a rule for post war development of the city centre.
 Just after the second flat roof started leaking we were able to fit the current hipped roof,